MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 3. You will be prompted to confirm whether you want to install the module from an untrusted repository (PSGallery).
 Enter **A** to select **[A] Yes to All** and then press Enter.  <br/>

     **Note:** Your response will initiate the installation of all the Microsoft Graph sub-modules.
-Once all the installation messages (for each sub-module) have finished displaying, it will still take approximately 5 to 10 additional minutes to complete the Microsoft Graph PowerShell installation.
-During this time, the cursor will continue to blink below the untrusted repository message.
-This may be a good time to take a short break.
+Once all the installation messages for each sub-module have finished displaying, it will still take approximately 5 to 10 additional minutes to complete the Microsoft Graph PowerShell installation.
+During this time, the cursor will continue to blink below the untrusted repository message. <br/>

+	**This may be a good time to take a short break.**

 4. A command prompt will appear once Microsoft Graph PowerShell has been installed.
 You will now display the list of sub-modules that were installed.
 To do so, run the following command: